Yo! Stop poisoning the planet, Tiffany & Co! Today I found 47 LEADED items for sale on Tiffany’s website. It’s 2020! #KnowBetterDoBetter

 Continue reading below the image.

-Shortly after I founded the [now-defunct] Lead Safe America Foundation in 2011, I contacted Tiffany & Co. about an idea I had: I had always understood Tiffany silver items to be the purest silver; if you had something sterling silver from Tiffany’s, you could be assured it was the highest quality…my idea at the time was that Tiffany & Co. could produce a “Lead-Safe” ribbon pin (like the pink breast cancer pin) in their pure sterling silver — symbolizing the fight to rid the world of Lead.
-I even designed the logo for the Foundation with a silver-colored ribbon to represent this idea.
-The concept of having Tiffany & Co. custom make us sterling silver “Lead Safe” lapel pins never materialized [and – in light of Tiffany’s track record selling Leaded products – in retrospect, that was probably a good thing!]
+Shortly after I founded the (now-defunct) Lead Safe America Foundation in 2011, I contacted Tiffany & Co. about an idea I had.
+I had always understood Tiffany silver items to be the purest silver; if you had something sterling silver from Tiffany’s, you could be assured it was the highest quality… so my idea at the time was that Tiffany & Co. could produce a “Lead-Safe” ribbon pin (like the pink breast cancer pin) in their pure sterling silver — symbolizing the fight to rid the world of Lead.
+I even designed the logo for the foundation with a silver-colored ribbon to represent this idea.
+The concept of having Tiffany & Co. custom make us sterling silver “Lead Safe” lapel pins never materialized (and in retrospect — now knowing Tiffany’s track-record with selling Leaded products — that was probably a good thing!).

-Fast forward to 2013… I found that Tiffany & Co was selling Leaded piggy banks!
+Fast forward to 2013 when I found out that Tiffany & Co. was selling Leaded piggy banks!

 Continue reading below the image.